CezaryZal/LanguageMemo/README.md

 ## To do list
-- [x] create a simple frontend to use the application
-- [x] add the endpoint to show the most difficult sentences
 - [x] add compering module new created Sentences with existing one
-- [ ] **create level-repeatDate configuration in application.yml**
+- [x] create level-repeatDate configuration in application.yml
+- [x] make good exception and process steps logging
+- [ ] **make module to create simple memoItem with random time/type/person**
 - [ ] **save to store last try (before show last numberOfTries)**
-- [ ] add the endpoint to learning new sentences, outside the daily mode
+- [ ] add the endpoint to learning new/difficult sentences, outside the daily mode
 - [ ] provide the possibility of creation a new account to manage own sentences
 - [ ] add Spring security (Authentication and authorization type Basic)
 - [ ] extend frontend application